officialfm/officialfm-ruby/README.md

 For a complete example of web-app using Sinatra in conjunction with this gem, see [ofmtweet](https://github.com/nddrylliog/ofmtweet).

+## Additions to the original API

+### playlist.tracks

+For the time being, the structure of playlists in the JSON response of the official.fm server is:

+		{
+				"tracks_count":4,
+				"tracks_list":"57854,40057,11290,12818",
+		}

+It'd be more convenient to have something like:

+		{
+				"tracks": [ 57854, 40057, 11290, 12818 ],
+		}

+But until it's fixed, this gem emulates it, so you can still write pretty code like:

+    officialfm.playlists('R&B', :limit => 1)[0].tracks.do |track|
+			puts "  * #{officialfm.track(track).title}"
+		end

+### playlist.running\_time

+The original API has a `length` attribute in playlists, but unfortunately we can't use it from the Ruby side with Hashie, because it's already the number of fields of the hash (as I understand it).

+It can still be accessed with `playlist["length"]` but since it's not pretty, the gem allows you to access it like this:

+		puts "#{playlist.running_time}s of pure bliss"

 ## Note on Patches/Pull Requests

 * Fork the project.